Free Delivery on all orders over £99*

 Why It’s Outdated:

-• Fluorescent tubes flicker over time, causing visual discomfort.
+• Fluorescent tubes flicker over time, causing discomfort.

 • The light feels sterile and flat, washing out cabinetry and counters.